 Are you a registered organ donor?
 Did you know, even if you have a genetic condition, you can still join the NHS Organ Donor Register?
-It’s National Transplant week, and today Lesley, our Patient Support Manager, talks about organ donation, and what AKU patients can donate.
+It’s National Transplant week, and today Hannah, our Patient Support Manager, talks about organ donation, and what AKU patients can donate.

 Organ donation is one of the greatest achievements of modern medicine.
 Transplants can save or enhance lives, but this relies on donors and their families agreeing to donate their organ or tissue.